 This statement is published in accordance with the UK’s Modern Slavery Act 2015 (“the Act”).
 It sets out the steps taken by Aspen Insurance UK Limited and other relevant group companies (collectively “Aspen”) to ensure that slavery and human trafficking do not exist in our business or supply chains.

-We have prepared and implemented an amendment to our Code of Business Conduct and Ethics (“the Code”), applicable to all employees within the Aspen group to state that Aspen takes a zero tolerance approach to slavery and human trafficking and is committed to ensuring that there is no slavery or human trafficking in our business or supply chains.
-This is reflective of the Code’s general commitment to integrity in the conduct of our business and the requirement that all Aspen employees perform their duties in a manner, which is legally, ethically and morally irreproachable.
+We have prepared and implemented an amendment to our Code of Conduct (“the Code”), applicable to all employees within the Aspen Group to state that Aspen takes a zero-tolerance approach to modern slavery and is committed to consistently reviewing and strengthening our processes and systems to minimize the risk of human rights infringements and to ensuring that there is no slavery or human trafficking in our business or supply chains.
+This is reflective of the Code’s general commitment to integrity in the conduct of our business and the requirement that all Aspen employees perform their duties in a legal and ethical manner, with integrity.

 Other relevant policies, including our Group Outsourcing Policy and Group Procurement Policy, have also been reviewed and amended to highlight the need to consider slavery and human trafficking issues when selecting and engaging with suppliers.